- This event has passed.

-In this midsummer retreat, Les Schaffer will give morning talks, participate in afternoon group dialogues and offer private meetings.
+In this late winter/early spring retreat, Les Schaffer will give morning talks, and offer private meetings.
 In Les’ retreats, there is an emphasis on 1:1 meetings to focus on the retreat and meditation practice.
 To date, Springwater has said these meetings are optional.
 Les is making a change and asking that people come to at least one meeting.
 Les worked for many years with Toni Packer and was encouraged by her to share the work of meditative inquiry with others.
 Les writes about himself and his approach to retreats:

 How do you invite someone to drop what they’re doing, put aside their day to day responsibilities, activities, favorite haunts and friends, arrange with family and colleagues to get along without their presence, and hop in — or on — a car, train, plane, skateboard, or broom, in order to join unspecified others in three days of quiet sitting?